joeleong/ida-referee/README.md

 ## Notes

  * If you annotate a function to remove a struct-member usage, decompiling the function again will remove the corresponding xrefs.
  * Referee only tracks accesses to structure members, not pointer-passing.
-Writes and references to structure members are also marked as reads.
  * Configuring debug output: `logging.getLogger('referee').setLevel(logging.DEBUG)`

 ## Related